-[See Students in the Conservatorship of the State (Foster Care) on page 24 for information on assistance in transitioning to higher education for students in foster care.]
+[See A Student in the Conservatorship of the State (Foster Care) for information on assistance in transitioning to higher education for students in foster care.]

 Communications (All Grade Levels)

 Parent Contact Information

 A parent is legally required to provide in writing the parent's contact information, including address, phone number, and email address.